psiroki/dinnye/docs/rsqrt.md

 The reciprocal square root function returns $\frac{1}{\sqrt{x}} = x^{-0.5}$

-I want to calculate this F1C100s fast.
+I want to calculate this on the F1C100s SoC fast.
 For that I'll have to use fixed point math (16 integer and 16 fractional bits).
 It's best to start explaining it by understanding how floating point quick rsqrt works.

 ## IEEE float version